 Web-based customer relationship management (CRM) software is becoming a popular option for organizations looking to implement CRM software.
 This deployment model is gaining traction because the upfront investment can be lower than traditional on-premise software installations.
 Additionally, as the name implies, Web-based systems can be accessed over the Web, from virtually any browser, making it easy to use from any location with broadband Internet.

 The industry has responded to this dynamic, with new vendors and products entering the market at a steady pace.
 With so many choices, it can be a daunting task to find the solution that best fits your needs.
 That is why we created this buyer’s guide to assist you in your understanding of the market and the products available.

-The primary difference between traditional customer relationship management software and web-based versions is deployment.
+The primary difference between customer relationship management software, sometimes called contact management software, that is Web-based and other forms is the deployment model.
 With traditional offerings, companies had to purchase and host the server on premise.
 They required an IT team to manage, update and maintain the server.
 Web-based deployment removes this burden by having the server hosted remotely by the vendor.
 It also reduces upfront investment, with vendors offering a pay-as-you-go plan instead.

 Before beginning your software evaluation, you will need to identify what type of buyer you are.
 Nearly all buyers fall into one of these categories:

 Small business buyers.
 Many small businesses are looking to upgrade from a basic email marketing or content management system.
 They are likely growing, and therefore require more sophisticated functions, such as customer support tickets, lead generation and sales force automation (SFA).
 Many small businesses opt for Web-based systems because of the low upfront cost and ease of deployment.